Nikki Nield: AFL Women's career

 Nield was drafted by Adelaide with their first selection and eighth overall in the 2018 AFL Women's draft.
 Adelaide's general manager of football, Phil Harper, said that she "is a real competitor who loves the contest, tackles hard, and has an enormous work rate."
 She made her debut in the 32 point win over at Peter Motley Oval in round 6 of the 2019 season.

 In June 2022, Nield was traded to Fremantle.

 After the 2023 AFLW season, Nield was told by Fremantle that she would not receive a new contract, therefore finishing her AFLW career.

 Personal life

 Nield was born in Christies Beach in Adelaide.
 She has a twin sister, named Amy, who is a surfer.
 Both twins had started out surfing, but Gore changed to football due to not enjoying the individual aspect of surfing.
 Both twins studied at Tatachilla Lutheran College until year nine, when they took up online schooling.

+Nield now teaches at a high school in the Morphett Vale area, where she has taught since 2024.